 Although it is often perceived as a law that applies only to athletics, Title IX is much broader and protects all students, employees, and visitors to campus from gender discrimination.

-Jessica Ettell, Title IX Coordinator and Prevention Educator, is knowledgeable about and will provide information on all options for complaint resolution.
-Jessica reports to the Vice President of Student Affairs and is responsible for oversight of Hobart and William Smith’s Title IX efforts including, but not limited to:
+The Title IX Coordinator is knowledgeable about and will provide information on all options for complaint resolution.
+The coordinator reports to the Vice President of Student Affairs and is responsible for oversight of Hobart and William Smith’s Title IX efforts including, but not limited to:

 Any member of Hobart and William Smith Colleges who has concerns about sexual discrimination or sexual misconduct is encouraged to seek assistance from the Title IX Coordinator.